tarantool/ansible-cartridge/doc/multiversion.md

   myapp.core-1 -> {{ cartridge_app_install_dir }}/myapp-1.0.0-0
 ```

-And now the day has come and we want to deploy next version: `myapp-2.0.0-0.tgz`.
+Now the day has come, and we want to deploy next version: `myapp-2.0.0-0.tgz`.
-Let's write a playbook that installs new version and updates storages.
+Let's write a playbook that installs a new version and updates storages.

 **Note**: it may be useful to specify hosts pattern, e.g. `hosts: *storage*`.